Your Chapter 7 Bankruptcy Attorney in Washington DC, Maryland

 Comparing Types of Bankruptcies

 Chapter 7 discharges all of the petitioner’s eligible debt, while Chapter 13 allows petitioners to repay some debts to creditors.
 Because Chapter 7 applicants don’t have the means to maintain their mortgage, the bankruptcy code offers no opportunity for them to catch up on mortgage payments.
 If applicants can reach a separate agreement with their mortgage company, they can continue with the mortgage.
 Chapter 7 bankruptcy is more harmful to a credit score than Chapter 13 and stays on the credit report for 10 years, as opposed to seven.

 Some property is exempt from liquidation in bankruptcy, but the specifics of the exemptions are determined by state law.
-Maryland and Virginia require petitioners to use state exemptions, while those in Washington, D.C., may use either D.C.’s or federal exemptions, but may not cherry pick which property they exempt from each set of exemptions.
+Maryland require petitioners to use state exemptions, while those in Washington, D.C., may use either D.C.’s or federal exemptions, but may not cherry pick which property they exempt from each set of exemptions.

-Maryland, Virginia and D.C. each have homestead exemptions, though the specifics of each system vary.
+Maryland, and D.C. each have homestead exemptions, though the specifics of each system vary.
 Other properties that may be protected in bankruptcy include retirement plans, some vehicles, tools required for work, public benefits and some personal property.
 Again, the specifics vary from one state to the next.
 Like Chapter 13 bankruptcy, after the petitioner files, all creditors must stop efforts to collect debts or property.

 - District of Columbia

 - Prince Georges County

 Harris Ammerman, Esq. and his associates have worked for years to get people in the area a fresh start through Chapter 7 bankruptcy.
 Contact our office at (301) 655-0606 (Washington D.C.), (301) 655-0606 (Maryland), to set up a consultation with a bankruptcy attorney about your case.